prettier/prettier/scripts/vendors/README.md

 However, migrating to ECMAScript Modules is not an easy task.

 While we are working on it, several important packages are being migrated to Pure ESM.
-Please see https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c from [@sindresorhus](https://github.com/sindresorhus) about Pure ESM Pacakges.
+Please see https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c from [@sindresorhus](https://github.com/sindresorhus) about Pure ESM Packages.

 It would be a problem if Prettier could not use the new Pure ESM Package until we have completed that work.